XRTK/com.xrtk.core/articles/testplans/TP-01_Import-XRTK.Oculus.md

 - Change the Registry drop down from "Unity Registry" to "My Registries"
 - Select the `XRTK.SDK` package
 - Select `Install` to import the package into the project
+- Wait for the import process to complete
+- Return to the scene and Select `Mixed Reality Toolkit/Configure...` in the menu bar

+### Expected Result

+- The SDK and Core projects show as "Installed" with the latest versions
+- A GameObject `MixedRealityToolkit` was added to the scene
+- A GameObject `MixedRealityPlayspace` was added to the scene
+- Selecting the `MixedRealityToolkit` game object shows the toolkit is using the `MixedRealityToolkitRootProfile`
+- Running the project produces no errors

+## Test 3 - Import XRTK.Oculus

+### Instructions

+- Open the `Package Manager` window in the editor
+- Change the Registry drop down from "Unity Registry" to "My Registries"
 - Select the `XRTK.Oculus` package
 - Select `Install` to import the package into the project
 - Wait for the import process to complete